Halsey, Zedd & More Join Dick Clark's New Year's Rockin' Eve Lineup

 Ryan Seacrest

-For the 12th year in a row, Seacrest will be hosting the event from Times Square in New York.
+For the 12th year in a row, Seacrest will host the event from Times Square in New York.

 Frederick M. Brown/Getty Images